 Verse 22 And I will bring him to judgment with pestilence and bloodshed; I will rain down on him, on his troops, and on the many peoples who are with him, flooding rain, great hailstones, fire, and brimstone.

 The passage here and in the preceding verses provides a sort of brief overview of what the Revelation Book describes in much greater detail – what are known as the Trumpet judgments of the Great Tribulation followed by the judgments of the Wrath of God.

 Or perhaps it would be better to say, no power can stop him in time to prevent the destruction of humanity and the environment.
-Even though there will be much opposition to the Antichrist, it seems that, without the Lord’s intervention, mankind will, with all his mega-destructive weapons, find himself on an inescapable downward spiral to self-extermination.
+Even though there will be much opposition to the Antichrist, it seems that, without the Lord’s intervention, human society will, with all our mega-destructive weapons, find itself on an inescapable downward spiral to self-extermination.
 That likely is why Jesus said, “Unless those days were shortened, no flesh would be saved.”
 (Matthew 24:22)

 Verse 23 Thus I will magnify Myself and sanctify Myself, and I will be known in the eyes of many nations.
 Then they shall know that I am the LORD.

 In the wake of the Antichrist’s foolish attempts to magnify himself before God and mankind, it will be the Lord’s turn to “magnify Himself”, to show the world and its modern demagogue Who’s really in charge.
 Up to this time, the Antichrist demagogue was having his own way, wallowing in an obscene display of self-deification:

 “He shall exalt and magnify himself above every god, shall speak blasphemies against the God of gods, and shall prosper…” (Daniel 11:36)